stevegt/git-devops/README.md

         - safe to clone, prune, pack, gc, fsck, merge, etc.
         - GIT_DIR = /etc/git-devops/repo
         - GIT_WORK_TREE = /
-- Use our own methods for large file storage
+- Use one repo per blob for large blob storage
-    - large files are sliced, hashed, and stored as chunks in /var/cache/git-devops
+    - large blobs are sliced, hashed, and stored as chunks in repos under /var/cache/git-devops/
-    - git-devops manages and transfers these chunks itself
+    - One repo per blob, one tag per chunk
-    - Maintain a sparse cache -- automatically pull only those chunks needed for current operations on target machine, then clean up afterwards
+    - Maintain a sparse cache -- using the tags, automatically pull only those chunks needed for current operations on target machine, then clean up afterwards
 - Use gnupg for release signatures
 - Pull only -- simplifies security model and overall design
     - No ssh'ing into other machines to change them; we only ssh into